10varun17/Life-Expectancy-Prediction-End-to-End/README.md

 variables have been divided into categories like immunization related factors, mortality factors, economical factors, and social factors.</br>

 <h2>Project Description:</h2> </br>
-It is an end-to-end project, which means that it has every steps of building an ML model.
+It is an end-to-end project.
 This project includes steps like downloading the data, exploring the data, processing the data for ML algorithms, selecting and training different models with cross-validation, fine-tuning the models, and evaluating the final model on the test set.
 It mostly uses Scikit-Learn.
 This project considers and compares three models:
 Linear Regression, Decision Tree Regressor, and Random Forest Regressor.
 The performance measure chosen for this prject is Root Mean Square Error (RMSE).